-In addition to its main series of publications the IEA also publishes a quarterly journal, Economic Affairs.
+In addition to its main series of publications the IEA also publishes a quarterly journal, Economic Affairs, and has two specialist programmes - Environment and Technology, and Education.

 The IEA is aided in its work by a distinguished international Academic Advisory Council and an eminent panel of Honorary Fellows.
 Together with other academics, they review prospective IEA publications, their comments being passed on anonymously to authors.
 All IEA papers are therefore subject to the same rigorous independent refereeing process as used by leading academic journals.